boson-php/docs/03.application/os-api.md

 # OS Info API

+This API provides information about the Operating System for which the application was initialized.

 > This is a **built-in** extension and does not require separate installation.
 >
 > To disable the extension, remove `Boson\Api\OperatingSystem\OperatingSystemExtensionProvider`